 It’s the most dreaded question in any job interview: What are your salary expectations?
 Unfortunately, before accepting a job offer, it can't be avoided, especially when online application systems make answering the question a requirement.

-But keep in mind that the expected salary question is one you can prepare for.
+The expected salary question is one you can prepare for, and one that needs to be prepared.
 And by doing so, you'll come across as flexible and knowledgeable.

 Follow these five tips the next time you’re asked "What are your salary expectations?"